 Bell Lithium Bluetooth Compatibility

-The removable interior liner makes Bluetooth speaker installation straightforward.
-You remove the cheek pads, position the Bluetooth speakers in the recesses, route the cables, and reinstall the liner.
+Installation of Bluetooth speakers is straightforward due to the removable interior liner.
+Simply remove the cheek pads, position the Bluetooth speakers in the recesses, route the cables, and re-install the liner.

-The Bell Lithium provides smooth mounting surfaces for Bluetooth system control units.
-The sun shield lever sits on the lower left side where you’d typically mount an intercom, but you can place universal units in front of or above the lever mechanism.
-I’ve mounted Sena and Cardo Bluetooth systems using both clamp-style and adhesive mounting methods.
+For mounting Bluetooth system control units, the Bell Lithium provides smooth surfaces on the helmet.
+The sun shield lever sits on the lower left side, where you’d typically mount an intercom, but riders can position universal units in front of or above the lever mechanism.
+Adhesive mounting methods work well for securing various Sena and Cardo Bluetooth systems.

-Cable routing requires attention to avoid interference with the sun shield operation.
-This lid includes cable channels molded into the shell that guide wires from the control unit to the speaker locations.
-You’ll route cables along the interior surface, keeping them away from the lever’s movement path.
+Riders must pay attention to cable routing to avoid interference with the sun shield operation.
+The helmet includes molded channels guiding wires from the control unit to the speaker locations along the interior surface, keeping them away from the lever’s movement path.

-The drop-down sun visor mechanism doesn’t interfere with most comms installations when you position the control unit correctly.
-I’ve found mounting the unit slightly forward of the lever works best, leaving enough clearance for smooth operation while maintaining easy access to controls.
+The drop-down sun visor mechanism doesn’t hinder most comms installations when positioned correctly.
+Placing the control unit slightly forward of the lever provides smooth operation while maintaining easy access to controls.

 Bluetooth Compatibility